 How agentic commerce actually works

 A buyer asks ChatGPT for “the best organic dog food for a 9-year-old golden retriever.”
-The shopping agent scans connected catalogs, returns 3 options with price, reviews, and availability, then routes the chosen one through Shop Pay.
+The shopping agent scans connected catalogs, returns 3 options with price, reviews, and availability, then completes the chosen one through Shopify-powered direct checkout in the chat.
 The order lands in your Shopify admin labeled Agentic Storefronts.
 The buyer never opened your homepage.

 Traditional discovery loses customers at every step: SEO, click, browse, maybe convert.
 Agentic flow is two steps: describe need, accept recommendation.
 Intent arrives pre-qualified, which is why early operators report higher close rates from AI-referred sessions than from cold paid traffic.